lynettequek/lynettequek.github.io/_posts/2015-05-14-WebAudio-Blog-2.md

 - frequency of periodic waveform in Hz
 - default value is 440
 - `a-rate` AudioParm
 - also operates in the `BiquadFilterNode`, in Hz
-- default value is 350Hz
-- ranges from 10Hz to half the Nyquist frequency

 *Nyquist Frequency*